djhunt-ibm/agentic-ai-client-bootcamp/usecases/intelligent-assistant/Intelligent AI Assistant.md

 ### Deploy your agent

 Now that we have tested our agent and it performs to our satisfaction, we can deploy it, which makes it available for external consumption.
 The system will generate the required LangGraph code and deploy it into a `Deployment Space`.
-If none exists in your environment, you need to go and create one.
 You can find the link to Deployments in the 'hamburger menu' on the top left of the watsonx console.
 In the Deployments view, it will show you any deployment spaces you might have.
 If there is none, go ahead and create one, by clicking on the `New deployment space` button.

 ![alt text](images/image9.png)